chapman-phys220-2016f/cw-01-aareston/README.md

 There was a definite learning curve for the git system which was demoralizing at first.
 After overcoming that, I feel much more confident.

+_INSTRUCTOR COMMENT:_
+_Make sure the "I" is actually a "we" here.
+It's useful to hear from everyone in the group.
+Feel free to add constructive suggestions for how to improve the assignment in the future._

 ## Honor Pledge

 I pledge that all the work in this repository is my own with only the following exceptions: